Restic

 Main Features of Restic

-Restic has several key features that make it an attractive option for users looking for a reliable backup solution.
-Some of the main features of Restic include:
+Restic offers several key features that make it an attractive solution for data backup and management:

 Installation Guide